carbonblack/cb-event-forwarder/README.md

 discuss issues and get answers from other API developers in the Carbon Black Community.
 * Report bugs and change requests to [Carbon Black Support](http://carbonblack.com/resources/support/)

 ## Raw Sensor Events

-We have seen a performance impact when exporting all raw sensor events onto the enterprise bus by setting "DatastoreBroadcastEventTypes=True" in the EDR configuration (more on this below).
-We do not recommend exporting all the events, and recommend that you configure -- at most -- only process and netconn events for broadcasting on the event bus.
+We have seen a performance impact when exporting all raw sensor events onto the enterprise bus by setting "DatastoreBroadcastEventTypes=True" (deprecated now) in the EDR configuration.
+The recommended newer multi-threaded setting is "EnabledRawSensorDataBroadcast=True", replacing the DatastoreBroadcastEventTypes setting.
+We do not recommend exporting all the events, and recommend that you configure — at most — only process and netconn events for broadcasting on the event bus.

 ## Quickstart Guide

-The cb-event-forwarder can be installed on any 64-bit Linux machine running CentOS 6.x.
+The cb-event-forwarder can be installed on any 64-bit Linux machine.
 It can be installed on the same machine as the EDR server, or another machine.
-If you are forwarding a large volume of events to QRadar (for example, all file modifications and/or registry modifications), or are forwarding events from a EDR cluster, we recommend installing it on a separate machine.
+If you are forwarding a large volume of events to QRadar (for example, all file modifications and/or registry modifications), or are forwarding events from an EDR cluster, we recommend installing it on a separate machine.
 Otherwise, it is acceptable to install the cb-event-forwarder on the EDR server itself.

-### Installation

-#### Phase 1: Generate an Access Token
+## Authenticate to Broadcom Packages Repository

-Before installing the Carbon Black EDR Event Forwarder (RPM or Docker), you must generate an access token from the [Broadcom Support Portal](https://support.broadcom.com).
-This token is used to authenticate with the Broadcom package and container repositories.
+Before installing the Carbon Black EDR Event Forwarder, you must generate an access token from the [Broadcom Support Portal](https://support.broadcom.com).
+This token is used to authenticate with the Broadcom package repository.
 For detailed screenshots, refer to [Broadcom Knowledge Article 421110](https://knowledge.broadcom.com/external/article/421110).

-> **Note:** Access tokens are scoped to the products purchased by your organization and remain valid for the
+> **NOTE:** Access tokens are scoped to the products purchased by your organization and remain valid for the
 > duration of the associated product contract.
 A single token can be generated per support Site ID and used
 > to access all entitled products associated with that site.

+### Generate an Access Token
 1. Log in to the [Broadcom Support Portal](https://support.broadcom.com).
    If you do not have an account, create one at https://profile.broadcom.com/web/registration.
 2. Navigate to **My Dashboard** > **My Downloads**.
 3. Click the **Registry Tokens** button (top right).
 4. Select your **Site ID** from the dropdown and click **Generate Token**.
 5. Enter an optional description (e.g., `Carbon Black EDR Event Forwarder`) and click **Submit**.
 6. Click **Copy Token** to copy the generated token string.
-Save it securely -- you will need it during installation.
+Save it securely — you will need it during installation.

-#### Phase 2: Install Carbon Black EDR Event Forwarder (RPM)
+### Setup Carbon Black EDR Event Forwarder

 To install and configure the cb-event-forwarder, perform these steps as `root` on your target Linux system.

-> **NOTE:** If you plan to use the EDR console to configure and control cb-event-forwarder, you **must** install
+> **NOTE:** If you plan to use the EDR UI console to configure and control cb-event-forwarder, you **must** install
 > it on the same system where EDR is installed (for a cluster, this means the primary node).

-##### Download the Installer
+#### Download the Installer

 1. Return to **My Downloads** in the Broadcom Support Portal.
 2. Search for **Carbon Black EDR Connectors**.
 3. Select **Carbon Black EDR Event Forwarder**.
-4. Select the desired version and download the `.zip` file (e.g., `Carbon_Black_EDR_Eventforwarder_3_8_4.zip`).
+4. Select the desired version and download the `.zip` file (e.g., `Carbon_Black_EDR_Eventforwarder_3_8_5.zip`).
 5. Transfer the downloaded file to your target Linux server.

-##### Extract the Installer
+#### Extract the Installer

 6. Navigate to the directory containing the uploaded zip file and extract it:

    ```
-   unzip Carbon_Black_EDR_Eventforwarder_3_8_4.zip
+   unzip Carbon_Black_EDR_Eventforwarder_3_8_5.zip
-   cd Carbon_Black_EDR_Eventforwarder_3_8_4
+   cd Carbon_Black_EDR_Eventforwarder_3_8_5
    ```

-##### Set Up the Package Repository
+#### Set Up the Package Repository

-7. Run the included script to authorize the package repository using the access token generated in Phase 1:
+7. Run the included script to authorize the package repository using the access token generated:

    ```
    chmod +x generate_ef_repo.sh